Gatlinburg, Tennessee: Tourism

 Because of the ease of obtaining a marriage license in Tennessee, Gatlinburg is a popular destination for weddings and honeymoons.

 Convention Center

 The Gatlinburg Convention Center has over 67,000 ft2 of exhibit space.

 The Convention Center hosts the annual week-long Gatlinburg Regional, the largest non-National bridge tournament in the U.S., which attracts over 3,000 players.

 Law enforcement agencies

 The Gatlinburg Police Department is the primary law enforcement organization serving Gatlinburg, Tennessee in the United States.
 The department has a staff of 45 officers and 10 support personnel.
-The department maintains a large force size for a small town primarily due to the large volume of tourists that pass through the area annually..Mike Werner has served as the mayor of Gatlinburg for 15 years.
+The department maintains a large force size for a small town primarily due to the large volume of tourists that pass through the area annually.
+Mike Werner has served as the mayor of Gatlinburg for 15 years.

+Education

+Sevier County School District is the sole school district in the county.